anishakd4/postgresLearning/105_accessing_postgres_from_api/README.md

 - We need to make sure we can run all of our tests in parallel still without any kind of conflict between these different test files.

+- Now, the upside to this is that each different test file would have its own independent copy of a database, so each one would have its own users table to work with, and each test file can make as many changes to that user's table as it wishes.
+The downside to this approach, however, is that if we have many different test files, we would have to create many different test databases inside of our local Postgres instance, and that would get really tedious really quickly.
+That would mean that every single time we create a new test file, we would also have to go off to pgadmin.

 [<img src="./pictures/schema_issue.png" width="50%"/>](./pictures/schema_issue.png)

 [<img src="./pictures/schema_solution_01.png" width="50%"/>](./pictures/schema_solution_01.png)